Covid antibodies ‘tumbling’ among elderly, experts warn

 Covid antibody levels are falling among people aged over 70, fuelling further questions about when the government’s vaccine “booster” programme will be rolled out.

-New data from the Office of National Statistics shows that, although immunity remains high in the elderly, there has been a decline in the number of people of this age testing positive for antibodies.
+New data from the Office for National Statistics shows that, although immunity remains high in the elderly, there has been a decline in the number of people of this age testing positive for antibodies.

-Ninety-two per cent of over-80s still have antibodies to fight against coronavirus, a decrease from 94.4 per cent in July.
+Ninety-two per cent of over-eighties still have antibodies to fight against coronavirus, a decrease from 94.4 per cent in July.

 Experts think these numbers will continue to fall and some are concerned about the downward trend leading up to the winter months.

-Dr Quinton Fivelman, of the London Medical Laboratory, said “Because the most elderly and vulnerable were the first people to receive both jabs, they are the first to begin losing their level of protection, just as colder weather approaches.
+Dr Quinton Fivelman, of the London Medical Laboratory, said: “Because the most elderly and vulnerable were the first people to receive both jabs, they are the first to begin losing their level of protection, just as colder weather approaches.

 “Covid levels are likely to climb during the autumn and winter, and we will see this compounded with other illnesses like flu.